People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - competitors have better comparison tables

-- your brand is not mentioned enough on other sites
+- your brand is not mentioned enough outside your own site

-Step 11: Make your pages easier for AI to understand
+Step 10: Make Your Pages Easier for AI to Understand

 Use: